-Two types of reports are provided for the various testing programs: standard and additional.
+Two types of reports are provided for the various testing programs: standard and optional.
 Standard reports are provided automatically to districts.
 Information contained in standard reports satisfies mandatory reporting requirements.
-To receive additional reports, a district must select the corresponding additional reports in the Managed Participation screen in the TELPAS Assessment Management System.
-Districts are required to pay a nominal fee for each additional report requested.
+To receive optional reports that detail student performance data in additional formats, a district must select the corresponding optional reports in the Administration Details screen in the Assessment Management System.
+Generally, districts are required to pay a nominal fee for each optional report requested.